 Please refer to Appendix #4 for a partial list of our suppliers.

 GM Assets: The primary pipeline asset that will be used to supply CPS will be the joint venture South Texas Pipeline System.
 This pipeline is jointly owned with the Tejas Gas Corporation.
 The South Texas System is a high pressure pipeline that is 80% owned by HPL.
 The pipeline diameter at the Karnes County interconnect with CPS is 30” nominal.
 The South Texas Pipeline System connects to the natural gas trading hubs at Thompsonville and Agua Dulce.
-The South Texas System also conects to the GM MidTexas joint venture pipeline with Duke Energy Services that enables indirect support of the Katy Gas Hub, the Waha Hub and the Bammel Gas Storage Facility.
+The South Texas System also conects to the HPL MidTexas joint venture pipeline with Duke Energy Services that enables indirect support of the Katy Gas Hub, the Waha Hub and the Bammel Gas Storage Facility.

 The South Texas Pipeline System is integrated into the total pipeline system owned and operated by HPL.
 This combined asset contains 47 major receipt interconnects that each can supply 10,000 MMBtu/D or larger.
 The system also has interconnects with gas processing plant tailgates.
 The King Ranch Gas Plant in Kleberg County would be an example.
 This interconnect currently provides 100,000 MMBtu/D of supply into the pipeline.